Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 If you’re the type to like to blend and maybe even make a small painting in your birdhouse, this might be a good option for you.

-Major Downside: Acrylic paint doesn’t adhere as well to wooden surfaces as well as other paint types.
 It will require more coats of paint to achieve the desired color as advertised in a paint can.

 4) Watercolor Paint

-When we think of watercolor paint, don’t we all think of messy art lessons while we were still in school?
-See, you already have some experience with this type of paint!
+When we think of watercolor paint, don’t we all think of messy art lessons while still in school?

 What’s the best thing about watercolor paints?
-Their ease of application!

 Watercolor paints are easy to apply to wooden surfaces, require minimal post-paint cleanup, and dry much faster than other paints due to their water-based nature.

-Despite its water-based nature, it is actually waterproof.
-So no worries about the paint on your birdhouse getting absolutely soaked and damaged by rainwater on rainy days!
+So, no worries about the paint on your birdhouse getting soaked and damaged by rainwater on rainy days!

 Is It Okay To Paint The Inside Of A Birdhouse?

-Okay, chances are, you already have a particular type of paint that you are looking for in your birdhouse.
-Now you’re wondering: “is it okay to paint the inside of a birdhouse?”
+Okay, chances are, you already have a particular type of paint you are looking for in your birdhouse.

-I understand you’re concerned that painting the insides of a birdhouse may affect the living conditions of the birds.
-Here’s the answer to your question:
+I understand you’re concerned that painting the insides of a birdhouse may affect the birds’ living conditions.

 The insides of a birdhouse should not be painted.
-Paint on the inside of a birdhouse may start to peel or chip off over time when hatchlings begin to move around and scratch at the paint on the inside.
+Paint inside a birdhouse may start to peel or chip off over time when hatchlings begin to move around and scratch at the paint on the inside.
 This is an unsafe practice as they may accidentally consume the paint chips from the paint inside.

 What Color To Paint A Birdhouse?

-That’s exactly a question that I asked myself and I want to share this very important answer with you:
+That’s exactly a question that I asked myself, and I want to share this very important answer with you:

 Birdhouses should be painted with camouflage colors like gray, green, and brown that suit their natural environment and keep the birds safe.
 Bright-colored paint should not be used as it can attract unwanted attention from predators.
 Birdhouses should not be painted black as they can get heated up in summer.

 Yes, that’s right!
-DON’T paint your birdhouse with a super bright color like how you always see in those color Pinterest birdhouses.
+DON’T paint your birdhouse with a super bright color like you always see in those color Pinterest birdhouses.

 Cavity-nesting birds are picky about choosing safe-colored birdhouses as their homes, so they may NOT even settle down in birdhouses with poor color choices.